| Course Title and Description |

 | Learning and Practicing Chess

 Chess is a timeless game of strategy that rewards creativity, focus, and patience.
 In this class, students of all levels will be introduced to the essentials of chess while also exploring deeper strategies and tactics.
 Beginners will learn the basics of setting up the board, how each piece moves, and the rules of the game; including check, checkmate, castling, and stalemate.
 More experienced students will extend their knowledge through opening principles, tactical patterns like forks and pins, and endgame strategies such as pawn promotion and basic checkmates.
+Each session combines clear instruction with hands-on practice.
+Lessons include interactive puzzles, mini-games that focus on specific skills, and guided practice with peers.
+Over the weeks, the class will move step by step from piece movement to tactics and strategies, giving every student the opportunity to learn at their own pace.
+Along the way, students will develop problem-solving skills, sharpen their critical thinking, and build confidence as they play full games.
+By the end of the course, students will be able to play chess from start to finish, apply basic strategies, and approach the game with curiosity and confidence.
+Whether brand new to chess or ready to advance beyond the basics, students will find challenge, support, and fun in this welcoming learning environment.

 Instructor: Jordan Sherry-Wagner